metabolismregulation/metabolismregulation.github.io/help.md

 # How to draw SBGN diagrams in yEd

+This is a collection of tips prepared for overcomming known difficulties in drawing SBGN diagrams in yEd Graph Editor.
+This page is not meant as an introduction to drawing in yEd in general.
+For lerning about yEd please review tutorials at yEd website and YouTube videos on the topic.
+Here we only offer a quick help for the use of the new yEd SBGN palette.

 ## Modifying general settings

 * The SBGN palette can be placed to the top of the palette section: <strong>Edit > Manage Palette</strong>.
 Here you can delete unwanted palettes and define in what order palettes will be shown.